OOPSpam/blog/_posts/2025-06-02-why-shopify-country-blocking-apps-dont-actually-block-countries.md

 ---
 At [OOPSpam](https://www.oopspam.com/), we started looking into Shopify as a potential [integration](https://www.oopspam.com/integrations/) with [our API](https://www.oopspam.com/docs/).
 I knew nothing about the Shopify app system, how it works, or its capabilities.

+> Take a look at [the article about preventing fraud and blocking countries in Shopify using OOPSpam and Shopify Flow](https://www.oopspam.com/blog/how-to-stop-fake-orders-in-shopify).

 After doing some research, we realized there isn't much you can do to truly secure your Shopify website.
 As you may know, it is a closed system, unlike [Woo](https://www.oopspam.com/woocommerce) and other open-source solutions.
 It's only natural that you have limited options for addressing card testing attacks, which are the main threat in e-commerce.

 There are two sides to this story.
 On the one hand, you are not responsible for card testing attacks or spam protection as you are with WooCommerce.
 On the other hand, if you are receiving these threats, [as many people are](https://www.reddit.com/r/shopify/comments/1dnjd1m/high_velocity_card_testing_issue/), then you cannot do much.